frica/plain-failed/README.md

 If you're lazy like me, you don't wanna click on every failing test to see the error details and possible claims.

 So there comes the script :)

+NB: it uses the urllib2 lib so it won't work in Python 3